4 Key Reasons to Promote from Within at Your Company

 Showing your people you have faith in them to tackle new challenges is a great win-win in the loyalty department.

 For your employees, they get a new challenge and opportunity to prove themselves again, growing within the workplace they've grown to love.
-For executive leadership, this gives you a way to show to everyone what matters and what you want to see more of.
+For executive leadership, this gives you a way to show everyone what matters and what you want to see more of.

 Or put more simply by the former founder and CEO of Intel, Andy Grove: